psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 - [ ] Show a high level conceptual slide of how the pump works.
 Pressure/flow transfer etc. (I FUGGIN GOT DIS BOIS)

 ---
+8. **Biggest challenges and solutions** @luceja
+- Show one or at most two big problems that you overcame

+PROBLEM: Designing, manufacturing, and testing a pump in-house

+##### Slides:

+- [x] Requirements meant that off shelf designs or parts (impellers, etc) wouldn't be usable.. have to make everything (graphic of parts that we had to make)
+- [x] The level of precision (concentricity and lengths) was critical (rpms, loads, vibration)... graphic series of impeller and housing > shaft > everything
+- [ ] dynamometer problem and design

+---

 7. **Final performance vs. Key Customer requirements** @JordParma